Craig Bellamy: Celtic loan

 On 31 January 2005, Bellamy joined Scottish Premier League side Celtic on loan for the remainder of the season.
 Celtic had the option of making the transfer permanent at the end of the loan.
 Following his departure, Souness stated it was "him or me" at Newcastle and that allowing Bellamy to remain would have ended his managerial career.
 He also criticised Bellamy's goalscoring record, commenting; "he's averaged 9.3 goals per season.
 Half of those were not in the top flight.
 We need two strikers near 20 goals."
 Bellamy rejected a £6 million transfer to Birmingham City to move to Celtic.
 He made his debut for the club in a 2–0 defeat against Celtic's Old Firm rivals Rangers on 20 February.
 The following week, he scored his first goal in a 5–0 win against Scottish First Division side Clyde in the Scottish Cup.

-He scored a hat-trick for Celtic against Dundee United during a 3–2 victory and later scored the opening goal in a 2–1 victory over Rangers at Ibrox, a crucial game for Celtic.
+Bellamy scored a hat-trick for Celtic against Dundee United during a 3–2 victory and later scored the opening goal in a 2–1 victory over Rangers at Ibrox, a crucial game for Celtic.
 On the final day of the season, Celtic led rivals Rangers by two points heading into the team's final fixture against Motherwell but suffered a defeat that, coupled with a Rangers win over Hibernian, cost them the title.
 Bellamy's last game of his loan spell was the 2005 Scottish Cup Final, in which he secured the first major trophy of his career after Celtic defeated Dundee United 1–0 at Hampden Park.
 Bellamy finished the season having scored 19 goals altogether for Newcastle and Celtic.

 Bellamy's club and international strike partner John Hartson wanted him to make his transfer permanent, saying "He'll never get the adulation he receives here anywhere else, even if he were to sign for Manchester United, Liverpool or Arsenal".
 Celtic, however, were unable to meet Newcastle's valuation of Bellamy or his wage demands.